Does this test have other names?

 What might affect my test results?

 Vigorous exercise can cause your results to seem higher than they really are.
-Certain medications, such as oxytetracycline, can also affect your results.
+Certain medicines, such as oxytetracycline, can also affect your results.

 How do I get ready for this test?